Alexela Concert Hall

 Alexela Concert Hall (Alexela kontserdimaja; until 12 April 2018: Nordea Concert Hall (Nordea kontserdimaja), until 15 May 2014: Nokia Concert Hall (Nokia kontserdimaja)) is a concert hall in Tallinn, Estonia.
 The hall is located adjacent to Solaris Center.
-The hall’s owner is Tallinna Kontserdimaja AS.
+The hall's owner is Tallinna Kontserdimaja AS.

-The hall was constructed from 2007–2009.
+The hall was constructed from 2007 to 2009.

 The hall consists of 1,829 seats as follows: 1,030 in the arena, 491 in the dress circle and 308 in the upper circle.

 Several international events have been taken place there: e.g. 23rd European Film Awards in 2010.